alexkritchevsky

 5. Conclude things: if one of the variants clearly emerged as a winner, commit to that result and remove the others from code.
 Don’t forget to also mass-email folks and show off the results of your experiment and claim credit for driving X% signups / revenue / whatever.
 Good on you, promotions all around.
 Stick it on your resume.

-1. That’s not what science is, like at all.
+1. That’s not actually what science is.

 2. That big rational machine is somehow dumber than a single person.

-You know what data science “experiment” I’ve never seen anyone do?
-Test the question “can one person, using their intuition and maybe asking around a bit, make better decisions than our whole data science organization?”.
-‘Cause if so, then maybe you should just give that person all the decision-making power and do whatever they say for a while.
+Test the question “can one person, using their intuition and maybe asking around a bit, make better decisions than our whole data-driven experimentation ritual?”
+Cause if so, then maybe you should just give that person all the decision-making power and do whatever they say for a while.
 You’ll save a lot of money on compute alone.

 Or, do better science.
 Science is, indeed, about being right.
 Just because you did a thing that you called Science, and which everyone thinks is Science at a New-York-Times-reader level of understanding, doesn’t mean you’re right.
 The fact that you made money successfully doesn’t even make you right!
-At best you were provably right at the small question of “which of these colors of button gets more clicks over the next little while”; probably not at the bigger question of “what’s the optimal way to make more money” and definitely not on the even-bigger question of “what’s the best thing to do for the business to succeed.”
+At best you were provably right at the small question of “which of these colors of button gets more clicks over the next little while?”; probably not at the bigger question of “what’s the optimal way to make more money?” and definitely not on the even-bigger question of “what’s the best thing to do for the business to succeed?”

 What Science Is